 - Our instructors use simple but very effective teaching and communication techniques to bring out the very best in you.

 Thomas Duffy, is the co-founder and chief instructor at the Academy.
-His Martial Arts journey started in the mid 80’s when he trained in full contact kickboxing at New England Tae Kwon Do and Aikido at the late Shihan John Saviano’s dojo in Pawtucket.
+His Martial Arts journey started in the mid 80’s when he trained and competed in full contact kickboxing at New England Tae Kwon Do and also Aikido at the late Shihan John Saviano’s dojo in Pawtucket.

-After college Thomas continued Aikido training at both the Brown University Aikido club and AAA Aikido in Cranston RI.
-He discovered Iaido while training at New England Aikikai in Cambridge MA
+After college Thomas continued Aikido training for several years at both the USAF Brown University Aikido club and AAA Aikido in Cranston RI.
+He then discovered Iaido while training at New England Aikikai in Cambridge MA